 A ducted chimney is the more conventional type of kitchen chimney, having a duct or a hole that connects to the PVC outlet to expel the smoke and odour outside the kitchen.
 It is also known as an extracting chimney as the polluted air is sucked in and then thrown out of the kitchen, keeping it fresh and clean for a long time.
 However, these are more complex to install and can also cost you more.

 But, efficiency and low maintenance make them the preferred choice of millions of people.
 With these, you can also enjoy a peaceful cooking session as the noise levels are comparatively low.
-For commercial kitchens and Indian households with a lot of oil and spice usage, ducted chimneys perfectly fit the bill.
+For commercial kitchens and Indian households with a lot of oil and spice usage, That’s why ducted chimneys are considered as best kitchen chimney in every Indian house hold

 A ducted chimney works on the principle of extraction.
 It draws in the polluted air inside the kitchen and expels it outside the kitchen.
 This ensures that there is no smoke or condensation build-up inside your kitchen environment.
 Also, all the odours are removed too, thereby leaving a fresh and clean kitchen for future use.